 In this first chapter, you will explore the fundamentals of the macOS system and architecture.
 Also, you will see the general features, as well as the newest features, apps, and enhancements, introduced to macOS in the latest version releases at the time of the publication of this book.

-More specifically, this chapter will cover the following topics:
+More specifically, we will cover the following topics in this chapter:

-For this chapter, you will require the following:
+To proceed with this chapter, you will need the following:

 - Basic knowledge of the macOS environment